- Native American tribes populate the area: Illinois, Miami, Potawatomie, Ojibwa, Menominee, Ho-Chunk

 - The Potowatami tribe, allied with France, displaces other tribes in the area

-- The Seven Year War with England ends and France relinquishes its claims to North American territories
+- The Seven Year War (French Indian War) with England ends and France relinquishes its claims to part of the Upper Lousiana territories to Britain.

-- Treaty of Paris 1783, the United States gains control of much of the Northwest Territory from the British
+- Treaty of Paris, September 3, 1783, the United States gains control of much of the Northwest Territory from the British

 - Jean Baptiste Ponte DuSable settles the north bank of the Chicago River on the shores of Lake Michigan.
 (Date could be as early as 1779)